dulithamahishka94/hashnode/clbwg6zh4000208jxep2kg987.md

-# SOLID Design Principles - The Liskov Substitution Principle
+# SOLID Design Principles: The Liskov Substitution Principle

 Hey folks!
 After a long break, I am continuing my design principles series with the next SOLID principle.
 That is **Liskov Substitution Principle**.